oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 ## Add Login with OIDC

-Okta provides a [React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) that is a wrapper around its native [Android OIDC](https://github.com/okta/okta-oidc-android) and [iOS OIDC](https://github.com/okta/okta-oidc-ios) libraries.
+Okta provides a [React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) which conveniently wraps the Okta native [Android OIDC](https://github.com/okta/okta-oidc-android) and [iOS OIDC](https://github.com/okta/okta-oidc-ios) libraries.

-There are a number of steps you have to complete to add OIDC login with Okta.
-However, I created a tool that makes it so you only have to do a few steps to add a login feature.
+I'm going to show you two ways to add OIDC-based login with Okta: The fast way with a tool I created and the step-by-step instructions.

 This tool is based on [Schematics](https://angular.io/guide/schematics) and manipulates your project to install and configure everything.
-I'll show you how to do everything step-by-step after I show you the fast way.

 Install Schematics globally.